 Then, please replace the highlighted paragraph on page 161 with this text

 This error points out that we’re only allowed to use the ? operator in a function that returns Result<T, E>.
-When using functions that don’t return Result<T, E>, rather than use ? when you call other functions that return Result<T, E>, you’ll need to use a match or one of the Result<T, E> methods to handle the Result<T, E>, to potentially propagate the error to the calling code.
+When you’re writing code in a function that doesn’t return Result<T, E>, and you want to use ? when you call other functions that return Result<T, E>, you have two choices to fix this problem.
+One technique is to change the return type of your function to be Result<T, E> if you have no restrictions preventing that.
+The other technique is to use a match or one of the Result<T, E> methods to handle the Result<T, E> in whatever way is appropriate.

-However, we also can change how we write the main function so that it does return a Result<T, E>:
+The main function is special, and there are restrictions on what its return type must be.
+One valid return type for main is (), and conveniently, another valid return type is Result<T, E>, as shown here:

 use std::error::Error;